Testing in high-dimensional spiked models: The likelihood ratios

-Finally, let us note the behavior of the largest eigenvalue $\lambda_{1}$ under the alternative hypothesis.
-As is well known, $\lambda_{1}$ a.s. converges to the upper boundary of support of $F_{\mathbf{\gamma}}^{\lim}$ as long as $\theta$ remains below the phase transition threshold $\bar{\theta}$.
-The value of the threshold is reported in the last column of Table \ref{Table 3}.
-When $\theta>\bar{\theta}$, $\lambda_{1}$ separates from `the bulk' of the other eigenvalues and a.s. converges to a point strictly above the upper boundary of the support of $F_{\mathbf{\gamma}}^{\lim}.$ For details, we refer the reader to Ma\"{\i}da (2007), Baik and Silverstein (2006), Nadakuditi and Silverstein (2010), Onatski (2007), Dharmawansa et al (2014a), and Bao et al (2014) for cases SMD, PCA, SigD, REG$_{0}$, REG, and CCA, respectively.
+Finally, let us recall the behavior of the largest eigenvalue $\lambda_{1}$ under the alternative hypothesis.
+As long as $\theta \leq \bar \theta$, the phase transition threshold reported in Table \ref{Table 3}, the top eigenvalue $\lambda_{1} \to \beta_+$, the upper boundary of support of $F_{\boldsymbol{\gamma}}$, almost surely.
+When $\theta>\bar{\theta}$, $\lambda_{1}$ separates from `the bulk' of the other eigenvalues and a.s. converges to a point strictly above $\beta_+$.
+For details, we refer to \cite{mai07,basi06,nadasil10,on07,dhjo14,bahupazh14} for the respective cases SMD, PCA, SigD, REG$_{0}$, REG, and CCA.

-The fact that $\lambda_{1}$ converges to different limits under the null and under the alternative hypothesis sheds light on the behavior of the likelihood ratio when $\theta$ is above the phase transition threshold.
-In such cases, which can be called the cases of super-critical $\theta$, the likelihood ratio degenerates.
-The sequences of measures corresponding to the distributions of $\Lambda$ under the null and under super-critical alternatives are asymptotically mutually singular as $\mathbf{n},p\rightarrow_{\mathbf{\gamma} }\infty$ (see Montanari et al (2014) and Onatski et al (2013) for a detailed analysis of SMD and PCA cases).
-In contrast, as we shall show below, the sequences of measures corresponding to the distributions of $\Lambda$ under the null and under sub-critical alternatives ($\theta$ is below the threshold) are mutually contiguous, and the likelihood ratio converges to a Gaussian process.
+The fact that $\lambda_{1}$ converges to different limits under the null and under the alternative hypothesis sheds light on the behavior of the likelihood ratio when $\theta$ is above the phase transition threshold $\bar \theta$.
+In such \textit{super-critical} cases, the likelihood ratio degenerates.
+The sequences of measures corresponding to the distributions of $\Lambda$ under the null and under super-critical alternatives are asymptotically mutually singular as $\mathbf{n},p\rightarrow_{\boldsymbol{\gamma} }\infty$, as shown in \cite{mai07} and \cite{omh13} for SMD and PCA respectively.
+In contrast, as we show below, the sequences of measures corresponding to the distributions of $\Lambda$ under the null and under \textit{sub-critical} alternatives $\theta < \bar \theta$ are mutually contiguous, and the likelihood ratio converges to a Gaussian process.
+In the super-critical setting, an analysis of the likelihood ratios under local alternatives appears in \cite{dhjoon14}.